Sudoharry/HRFrappeHub/README.md

 # HR Management System

-A comprehensive HR Management System built with Flask and PostgreSQL, designed to provide a seamless and interactive employee experience.
+A comprehensive HR Management System built on the Frappe/ERPNext framework, designed to provide a seamless and interactive employee experience with a robust DocType-based structure.

 ![HR Management System](generated-icon.png)